 A critical part of maintaining proper lawn health is knowing the signs of disease and other ailments that could threaten your yard's vigor.
 These signs are often visible by simply observing the lawn.
-The sooner you can identify the disease causing the symptoms, the more time you will have to save your lawn and protect its long-term health.
-If you notice parts of your grass turning gray, for example, several different turfgrass ailments could be causing the discoloration.
+The sooner you can identify the disease causing the symptoms in your turfgrass, the more time you will have to save your lawn and protect its long-term health.
+If you notice parts of your grass turning gray, for example, several different ailments could be causing the turfgrass discoloration.

 Several factors may cause your grass to turn gray, including slime mold, leaf smut and gray leaf spot.

 Slime molds are one of the most common fungal ailments of turfgrass.
 Slime molds are caused not by fungi, as is usually the case with turfgrass diseases, but micro-organisms called saprophytes that decompose dead organic matter.
 If slime molds have caused gray lawn grass, you will notice intermittent patches of gray, yellow or orange blobs growing over the top of the grass blades.